 $ chmod ugo+rw example.txt

-Referencing all the user classes is a possible alternative:
+Referencing all the user classes (a) is a possible alternative:

 $ chmod a+rw example.txt

 While easy for users to read, symbolic notation can be cumbersome when regularly used.
-For this reason, many administrators rely on octal notation for allocating access rights.
+For this reason, many administrators rely on octal notation to allocate access rights.
 This method employs a three-figure digit sequence in which each digit represents one of the server’s user classes.
 Octal notation also follows the standard sequence as laid out per default:

 Which access rights are assigned to the individual user classes is determined by the value of each digit.
 This is calculated by the sum of the individual values that the corresponding rights are assigned to: